 The work/study student will be expected to fulfill the regular requirements of Odyssey in addition to these duties.
 This will make for a very demanding six weeks, but for a student who needs the financial assistance, the work/study position offers a good opportunity.
 Contact me for more details and a special work/study application.
 Work/study applications are due April 30.

 We're very fortunate to be able to hold Odyssey on the campus of Saint Anselm College.
-Saint Anselm was recently rated the seventeenth most beautiful campus by Princeton Review.
-Odyssey students love the food, the peaceful grounds, and the friendly, efficient staff.
+Saint Anselm was recently rated the seventeenth most beautiful campus by Princeton Review and tenth best campus food.
+Odyssey students love the Coffee Shop, the peaceful grounds, and the friendly, efficient staff.
 Saint Anselm is one of the finest liberal arts colleges in the country, dedicated to excellence in education, and its campus provides a beautiful setting and high-quality facilities for the workshop.

 Odyssey provides a